tumellovo/Python-Week-8/README.md

 Interaction: I used the terminal to test and debug the shopping cart and data structure scripts.

 **Live Terminal Demo:**
+To try this out, download the `shopping_cart.py` file and run it using a Python interpreter in your terminal.

 ---